semgrep/testo/CONTRIBUTING.md

      create GitHub release including the changes extracted from the changelog.
    * Create opam packages with `dune-release opam pkg`.
-   * Go to the release page on GitHub and publish the draft release.
    * Submit the opam packages to opam-repository using `dune-release opam submit`.
+7. Go to the release page on GitHub and publish the draft release.
+8. Go to the opam-repository PR and mark it as ready for review.
+   Restart the CI jobs if they failed due to starting before the GitHub release was final.
-7. Fix the opam-repository pull request as needed.
+9. Fix the opam-repository pull request as needed.
 For example, this may require setting a new version constraint on the `atd` package in the opam files, if it wasn't possible to do so in `dune-project`.
-8. Check whether opam-repository's CI test succeed and fix problems accordingly until the pull request is merged.
+10. Check whether opam-repository's CI test succeed and fix problems accordingly until the pull request is merged.

 Shortcut for all the `dune-release` steps:
 ```